 Pedagogical approach: We emphasise that MLC is about creating space for deep reflection on experience and learning from each other.
 This guide should not be used for mere content delivery, but rather to support learners build on what they already know to develop their practice further.
 We imagine learning environments inspired by popular education, recognising and building on participants' existing knowledge and capacities, and bringing in new material and examples in a way that is relevant for them.
-If you plan to use this guide to design and deliver a learning programme, we invite you to read the last part of this guide titled "Notes on pedagogy: An Educators' Guide to Using the Movement Learning Catalyst Resources", which elaborates on the MLC pedagogical principles and practices to design and facilitate learning and education programmes using the curriculum and lessons learned from those experiences.
+If you plan to use this guide to design and deliver a learning programme, we invite you to read the last part of this guide titled "Notes on pedagogy: An Educators' Guide to Using the Movement Learning Catalyst Resources", which elaborates on the MLC pedagogical principles and practices to design and facilitate learning and education programmes using the curricula in this guide.
+It also includes examples of how we have applied parts of this curriculum and lessons learned from those experiences.